Valuation Approaches in Telecoms Arbitrations: Commercial Arbitrations

-Each of these principal valuation approaches comprise different methods of application in commercial arbitrations.
-In the following sections, we shortly summarise the peculiarities of the three valuation approaches applicable to telecoms arbitrations in more detail.
+Each of these principal valuation approaches comprises different methods of application in commercial arbitrations.
+In the following sections, we briefly summarise the peculiarities of the three valuation approaches applicable to telecoms arbitrations in more detail.

-The search for a benchmark is usually based on telecommunication companies, contracts or assets operating in the same geographic region as the valuation subject and sharing similar characteristics, such as profit margins, risk profile and growth.
+The search for a benchmark is usually based on telecommunications companies, contracts or assets operating in the same geographical region as the valuation subject and sharing similar characteristics, such as profit margins, risk profile and growth.

-This leads to the limitation of the market approach often observable with telecommunication companies.
-When valuing a disputed telecommunication company, contract or asset, there are most often no perfectly comparable valuation subjects available around the valuation date.
-Especially telecommunication contracts and assets are often very specific and hardly comparable to other contracts or assets for which market prices are known.
+This leads to the limitation of the market approach often observable with telecommunications companies.
+When valuing a disputed telecommunications company, contract or asset, more often than not there are no perfectly comparable valuation subjects available around the valuation date.
+In particular, telecommunications contracts and assets are often very specific and hardly comparable with other contracts or assets for which market prices are known.

-Consequently, the market approach is most often limited to an application with entire companies, such as in post-M&A disputes of telecommunication companies.
-In such a setting, an entire telecommunication company might be evaluated, which offers the possibility to refer to a group of (stocklisted) companies or recent company transactions (peer group) that are reasonably comparable.
+Consequently, the market approach is most often limited to an application with entire companies, such as in post-M&A disputes of telecommunications companies.
+In such a setting, an entire telecommunications company might be evaluated, which offers the possibility to refer to a group of (stocklisted) companies or recent company transactions (peer group) that are reasonably comparable.

-The simplicity of the market approach is a blessing and a curse.
+The simplicity of the market approach is both a blessing and a curse.
 The results of a multiple-based valuation are easy to understand and require fewer assumptions than other valuation approaches.
-The damages calculation usually fits on ‘a sheet of paper’.
-On the other hand, the multiple-based valuation can be distorted, for example, if there is insufficient comparability between the benchmark and the valuation subject.
+The damages calculation usually fits on a sheet of paper.
+However, the multiple-based valuation can be distorted, for example, if there is insufficient comparability between the benchmark and the valuation subject.

 Thus, when applying the market approach to determine damages, the expert should act carefully.
 Often, it may seem advisable to supplement the market approach by other valuation methodologies.